VINOD043/springboot-microservices-platform/README.md

 <br>	✅ This will create a group with gidNumber = 5000
 <br>
 <h4><b> Create ou=people and move your users there (recommended)</b></h4>
-<br>	This aligns with common LDAP structures and Spring Boot defaults.
+        This aligns with common LDAP structures and Spring Boot defaults.
 <br>	📄 Steps in phpLDAPadmin:
 <br>		1.
 Expand: dc=mycompany,dc=com
 <br>		2.
 Click "Create a child entry"